JamesThomasEdwards/transform-errors/README.md

 I decided to break up this problem into several functions.
-Besides the first 3 which are responsible for taking in the error message + multiple arguments, constructing the transformed Map, and removing duplicates, the others either take in a Map or List.
+Besides the first 3 which are responsible for taking in the error message + multiple arguments, constructing the transformed Map, and removing duplicates, the others either take in a Map or List and act as iterators with the expection of List which concatenates error messages on non-nested request.

-### Takes in error message + key parameters
+### Core functions - takes in error message + key parameters

 * concatenateErrorMessages - takes in error Map and additional arguments
 * createNewErrorMap - constructs the new Map